jbonsel-sotn/prins_heerlijke_adviezen/SUPABASE_SETUP.md

   end if;
   if not exists (select 1 from pg_publication_tables where pubname = 'supabase_realtime' and tablename = 'advices') then
     alter publication supabase_realtime add table advices;
   end if;
+  if not exists (select 1 from pg_publication_tables where pubname = 'supabase_realtime' and tablename = 'burritos') then
+    alter publication supabase_realtime add table burritos;
+  end if;
 end;
 $$;